icerpc/icerpc-docs/pages/slice/language-guide/proxy-types.md

 Here, `createWidget` returns a `Widget` proxy: a local representative for a remote service that implements the `Widget` interface.

 Returning a proxy type has the advantage of producing a typed API in the generated code.
-For example, in C# with IceRPC, `createWidget` maps to:
+For example, with IceRPC and Slice in C#, `createWidget` maps to:

 ```csharp
 // Client-side mapping